ajparsons/uk_local_authority_names_and_codes/README.md

 Additional maps can be found [here](https://github.com/openregister/local-authority-data/tree/master/maps).

-*The code used for the Greater London Authority is the gss code is for London region - when working from code point open use E18000007 and the NHS_HA_code column.
+*The gss code used for the Greater London Authority is the gss code is for London region - when working from code point open use E18000007 and the NHS_HA_code column.

 # Adding data

-Modify `uk_local_authorities.xlsx` and `source_files/locla_authority_data_names.csv' (additional names to reconcile).
+Modify `uk_local_authorities.xlsx` and `source_files/local_authority_data_names.csv' (additional names to reconcile).

-Use `pipenv run python build.py` to recreate lookups and .csv version.
+Use `pipenv run python build.py` to recreate other lookups and .csv versions.